 Only around 35% of HDPE is recycled.

 This is a form of plastic that we can use for piping, windows, and different types of medical equipment.
 You'll typically find it in applications that require the plastic to flex, also including plastic wrap and cables.
 This type of plastic, known as the poison plastic, should not be used for food or drink as it does contain harmful chemicals.
 There is a link between these chemicals to liver disease and developmental problems in children.
-Special programs will recycle this plastic and turn into flooring or guttering.
+Special programs will recycle this plastic and turn it into flooring or guttering.
 However, only around 1% of PVC plastic is recycled.

 This safe and clean plastic is common in a number of items around the home.
 This can include plastic shopping bags and squeezable bottles.
 Fortunately, there has been an increase in recycling programs that will accept this form of plastic.
 After recycling, we can reuse it in items such as bubble wrap and even furniture.

 To reduce your LDPE, you could choose to use reusable shopping bags.
-Replacing single-use plastic bags is a key behavioural change and has been shown to overall increase awareness around plastic waste3.
+Replacing single-use plastic bags is a key behavioral change and has been shown to overall increase awareness around plastic waste3.
 It’s, for this reason, that the government in the UK and other countries now require a charge for plastic bags or are looking to phase them out entirely.

 Known for its durable properties, this is a plastic that is safe for use in items such as plastic Tupperware containers and even medicine bottles.
-Due to its sturdiness and hard-wearing properties, once we recycle it, plastic producers can use it to make pallets, battery cables and even rakes.
+Due to its sturdiness and hard-wearing properties, once we recycle it, plastic producers can use it to make pallets, battery cables, and even rakes.
 Again, many recycling programs are happy to recycle this form of plastic waste.

 Polystyrene is a plastic that most are familiar with.
 We use it for protection around items that have been packaged, it is also used as insulation and in cups.
 It is known for leaching and is not a material that we can recycle easily.
 Although it is possible to recycle, not many programs do.